 Pluralism and Unity Board

-The Pluralism & Unity Board is a student-led initiative that aims to provide a platform for marginalized voices.
+The Pluralism & Unity Board (PUB) is a student-led initiative that aims to provide a platform for marginalized voices.
 It encourages a cohesive environment by creating a safe space for accessible dialogue regarding issues of individual and community identity.

 The Executive Board

 This select group of students is a cohesive unit that serves in a programming, leadership, and advisory role to bring events on campus that engage and enlighten the entire Lewis & Clark community in the areas of: social justice and advocacy; intercultural and multicultural engagement; leadership and diversity training; an intellectual and artistic inquiry.

 If you are interested in applying for a position on the Executive Board, contact us at firstname.lastname@example.org.

 Current Board Members

 Chris Chew (‘15)